-Introduces more complex principles of design, color, composition.
-Includes color properties, combination, relatedness, proportions, interaction.
+3 credits (3 lec, 3 TBA lab hrs/wk) Introduces more complex principles of design, color, and composition.
+Includes color properties, combination, relatedness, proportions, and interaction.
 Exercises are developed and enriched to stimulate individual creativity and experimentation in a variety of media.

-Prerequisite: ART115 with a "C" or better.
+Also offered as ART116A, B, C in one-credit modules Prerequisite: ART115 with a "C" or better.